 Many security market indices are capitalization-weighted indices.
 Capitalization-weighted indices, which are also known as value- or cap-weighted indices, are computed by summing up the total market capitalization (for a stock, price times total shares owned by investors) of all securities on the index list.
 This extremely large number then is divided by a constant denominator to arrive at the index value.
 The denominator generally only changes when the index is reconstituted.
 Cap-weighted indices thus provide direct measures of the aggregate values of the securities upon which they are based.

-Some indices are regularly or occasionally rebalanced.
+Some indices are regularly rebalanced.
 An index is rebalanced when the index sponsor changes the weights given to the index securities.
 Note that rebalancing differs from reconstitution.
 An index is reconstituted when the index list is changed.
 Reconstitutions often require rebalancing.

 An equal-weighted index is an example of an index that is regularly rebalanced.
-Sponsors design equal-weighted indices to show what returns would be made if an equal value were invested in each security on the index list.
-They must rebalance these indices periodically as security prices change.
+Equal-weighted indices show what returns would be made if an equal value were invested in each security on the index list.
+Index sponsors must rebalance these indices periodically as security prices change.
 To equalize values, they reduce the weights given to securities whose prices have increased and increase the weights given to the securities whose prices have fallen.

-Index sponsors determine how often they rebalance their indices.
-They generally choose weekly, monthly, or quarterly intervals.
+Index sponsors choose generally choose weekly, monthly, or quarterly intervals to rebalance those indices that regularly need to be rebalanced.

 Index funds